-The intention is that COVID-19-CREDITs are paid out more or less instantly upon receipt by the bank of a fully completed standard loan agreement.
-The bank shall only examine whether the agreement form is completed correctly.
-However, a COVID-19-CREDIT-PLUS requires a credit risk assessment by the bank in a simplified, fast-track procedure with limited scope of review.
-In general, the timeline from application to payment of the loan will be faster in cases where there is an existing client relationship with the bank given that KYC requirements continue to apply which in practice often cause delays in opening new bank relationships.
+The intention was that COVID-19-CREDITs should be paid out more or less instantly upon receipt by the bank of a fully completed standard loan agreement.
+The bank would only examine whether the agreement form was completed correctly.
+However, a COV-ID-19-CREDIT- PLUS required a credit risk assessment by the bank in a simplified, fast-track procedure with limited scope of review.
+In general, the timeline from application to payment of the loan was expected to be faster in cases where there was an existing client relationship with the bank given that KYC requirements continued to apply which in practice often cause delays in opening new bank relationships.